Does anyone can indicate me some common courtesies and customs that should follow when visiting Indonesia?

 Bend slightly when meeting (or leaving) elderly people or someone in authority.
 Dress conservatively (& that applies to men too), as well as respecting local customs particularly in Muslim areas, it will protect you from mosquito bites and sunburn.
-During Ramadan, which is just over, try not to eat or drink infront of fasting people, mind you the locals found the sight of a row of 10 westerners eating ice cream on the sidewalk during Ramadan funny. almost 8 years ago
+During Ramadan, which is just over, try not to eat or drink infront of fasting people, mind you the locals found the sight of a row of 10 westerners eating ice cream on the sidewalk during Ramadan funny. about 8 years ago

 Ah yes, totally agree with what Hilary has written above on common courtesies.
 Very insightful.